-SWOT analysis is a business tool with a broad variety of potential applications in work and personal life.
+A SWOT analysis is a visual study tool that can be used to identify specific strengths and weaknesses in work and personal life situations.
+It helps with decision making and planning ahead.
 A SWOT analysis diagram is formed by a two-by-two grid.
-Each quadrant has an outline of the subject's strengths, weaknesses, opportunities, and threats.
+Each quadrant has an outline of the subject's strengths, weaknesses, opportunities, and threats (SWOT).

 SWOT analysis can be high-level or granular, and help the creator pinpoint both internal and external factors.
 This type of diagram becomes more useful when you take what you’ve learned and apply it in the real world.
 It is vital to have a clear question in mind when performing a SWOT analysis.
 By making the inquiry more specific, you will unearth weaknesses in a plan, budget, project, or goal you might not have otherwise.
 SWOT can be useful at the beginning of a project, or when your team has hit a roadblock.

 These are some examples of when you could use SWOT to tackle a problem:

 Expanding into a new market: Your business has found a large degree of success selling a product or service in your home country.
 Now you are looking to expand overseas.
 What strengths does this product bring to the table, and what drawbacks are there to this expansion?
 While the opportunities may look golden, the threats, in terms of new competitors or regulations, may not be obvious without in-depth scrutiny.

 Website redesign: You’ve run the data to see where your site is succeeding, but do you know where you fail?
 Threats to your business can pop up daily in a fast-paced digital world—are you prepared to manage competition?

 A new business idea: That bookstore or yoga studio you’ve wanted to open for ages may sound ideal now, but have you looked at the costs and benefits more concretely?
 Doing a SWOT analysis can organize your thoughts and make it more likely that you will succeed going forward.